pastreb/HCI-Spatial-Arrangement-in-Video-Conferencing/README.md

 ## Project description and user needs
 (Week 2-3)

-Ater a first brainstorming phase, we came up with [Several Questions](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Interview_Needfinding_Questions.pdf) as guidelines for our interviews.
+After a first brainstorming phase, we came up with [Several Questions](https://github.com/eth-ait/hci-project-hci2020-group-08/blob/2020/Deliverables/Interview_Needfinding_Questions.pdf) as guidelines for our interviews.

 In our eyes, the key questions are:
 - If you had to do some group work online with 12 people, how would you do that?